tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 * [the_big_short_part_3.ipynb](Activities/07-Stu_Evaluations/Solved/the_big_short_part_3.ipynb)

-Open the solution, and explain the following:
+Open the solution and explain the following:

 * Portfolio evaluation metrics should be used to gauge algorithm performance.
 Commonly used metrics include cumulative returns, annualized returns, annual volatility, Sharpe ratio, and Sortino ratio.